-In characteristic Dregg style, the new cut merges thrashing guitars and fierce screams with a propulsive electronic beat and rapped verses, flickering between their metalcore and hip-hop influences.
+In characteristic Dregg style, the vicious cut – which dropped on October 27 – merges thrashing guitars and fierce screams with a propulsive electronic beat and rapped verses, flickering between their metalcore and hip-hop influences.

 Nerve’s own punchy, grime-influenced style adds a biting edge to the track, as he raps: “I’m my own god, fuck a testament / Black robes on with the freshest kicks / Guns tatted up with their clothes off / On their knees, praying like a methodist.”

 The video – out today (November 30) – elicits ’90s skate culture vibes, a wild kaleidoscope of shots bearing a rainbow of graffiti, barren cityscapes and the artists getting out some aggression toward the camera.

 Watch the wild video for ‘Beta Gods’ below: